Home / Resources / Bachelors vs Masters

-A Bachelors Degree is typically a 4 year degree that introduces students to the field of study in the initial semesters and then prepares students to become professionals in that field of study.
-Some students wonder about ‘Whats comes after associates degree’; While an associate degree is the initial level of higher education that can be earned after graduating from high school, a bachelor’s degree is considered the second level.
+While an associate degree is the initial level of higher education that can be earned after high school, a bachelor’s degree is considered the second level.
 However, one does not need to complete an associate’s degree to pursue a bachelor’s degree.
-The majority of programs leading to a bachelor’s degree require students to complete about 120 credit hours, which is roughly equivalent to about 40 classes and usually takes four years to complete.
+Most programs leading to a bachelor’s degree require students to complete about 120 credit hours, roughly equivalent to 40 classes, and usually takes four years.
 A bachelor’s degree is also commonly referred to as an undergraduate degree.

 There are several types of bachelor’s degrees, the most common being:

-A Masters Degree is a program that prepares students to become masters in the area of the field of study.
-Completing a bachelor’s degree makes a person eligible to take up a master’s degree program.
+Completing a bachelor’s degree makes one eligible for a master’s degree program.
 The most common reasons for pursuing a master’s degree are a desire for increased pay, a change in careers, or the desire to pursue a passion or personal interest.
-Unlike a bachelor’s degree that is broad-based, a master’s degree focuses on a single subject and usually requires 33 to 60 credits, taking about 2 years to complete in most cases.
+Unlike a bachelor’s degree, which is broad-based, a master’s degree focuses on a single subject and usually requires 33 to 60 credits, taking about two years to complete in most cases.
 A master’s degree is also commonly referred to as a graduate degree.

 Like bachelor’s degrees, there are many different types of master’s degrees available, depending on the field of study.
 Some common types of master’s degrees include:

-The credit range of a master’s degree program is mainly determined by the academic backgrounds of pupils.
+The academic backgrounds of pupils mainly determine the credit range of a master’s degree program.
 A student might be able to complete their master’s degree with fewer credits if they completed undergraduate courses in the same discipline, translating to a shorter time to graduate.

-The main difference between a bachelor’s and master’s degree is that a bachelor’s degree is an undergraduate degree while a master’s degree is a graduate degree.
-Additionally, bachelor’s degree programs often focus on providing students with a broad overview of their chosen field, while master’s degree programs focus on providing students with specialized knowledge and skills.
-Finally, bachelor’s degree programs typically require students to complete a capstone project or thesis, while master’s degree programs may require students to complete a research project, thesis, or internship.
-Here is a quick overview of the main differences between a bachelor’s and master’s degree:
+The main difference between a bachelor’s and a master’s degree is that a bachelor’s degree is an undergraduate degree while a master’s degree is a graduate degree.
+Additionally, bachelor’s degree programs often provide students with a broad overview of their chosen field, while master’s degree programs focus on providing students with specialized knowledge and skills.
+Finally, bachelor’s degree programs typically require students to complete a capstone project or thesis, while master’s degree programs may require a research project, thesis, or internship.
+Here is a quick overview of the main differences between a bachelor’s and a master’s degree:

 Bachelor’s vs Master’s Degrees – Broad Comparison |